 Conrad Tao on grand piano

-The centre of the concert is Jason Eckardt’s virtuoso fantasy, Echoes’ White Veil.
-Around it and in contrast to it, Conrad Tao has selected works that in various ways represent the tradition in which he grew up.
-From truly classical works like Chromatic Fantasia and Fugue by Bach and Mozart’s Prelude and Fugue in C Major, to Julia Wolfe’s dramatic, and in places violent, Compassion, Tao explores the capacity of art music to touch and affect us, both as a listener and as a practitioner.
+Conrad Tao explores classical music’s capacity to move us and affect us, both as listeners and performers.
+Centrepiece of the concert is Jason Eckardt’s virtuoso fantasia Echoes’ White Veil.
+Around and in contrast to Eckardt, Conrad Tao has selected works that in various ways represent the tradition in which he grew up, from Rachmaninov and Bach to Julia Wolfe’s dramatic and moving Compassion.

 The American pianist and composer Conrad Tao has been described by the New York Times as a musician with a “probing intellect and open-hearted vision”.
 Tao made his debut as a child, both as violinist and pianist.
 However, extremely tired of the child prodigy epithet, he has developed an artistic style entirely in his own right.
 His technical skill is merely a tool for the great story he seeks to convey in each individual performance.